The number of people that usually live in an area.

-Excluding estimated undercount, Peel’s total population stood at approximately 1.44 million in Q3 2019, distributed across Peel’s municipalities as follows:
+Excluding estimated undercount, Peel’s total population stood at approximately 1.45 million persons in the first quarter of 2020, distributed across Peel’s municipalities as follows:

-The continued increase in population reflects the positive impacts of these (and many other) strategic advantages which make Peel an attractive location to new residents.
+The continued increase in Peel’s population reflects the benefits from its many strategic advantages including its location and a well-developed road and transportation network, which make it an attractive location to new residents.

 1Not all residents complete the population census and therefore the population count is understated by an amount referred to as the population undercount.
 This is estimated and added to the population who complete the census and that total is referred to as population “with undercount”.
 Although these persons are not counted in the census, the Region provides service to them and therefore it is important that they are counted as part of Peel’s population.